 - wash and chop fresh fruit and veggies

 - cut and proportion any ingredients for meals to be cooked at the campsite

 - pre-cook meals if possible

-If you’d like some help on meal planning, weekend menus, and prepping ideas, check out the family camping playbook – seriously, this guide is a ge
+If you’d like some help on meal planning, weekend menus, managing your camp kitchen, and prepping ideas, check out the family camping guide to eating – seriously, this guide is great!

 Hopefully your camping trips go well.
 Hopefully you want to take your toddler camping more.
 Hopefully they grow to enjoy camping (if they didn’t love it first time around)…. and hopefully this is something you and your kids will do for years to come.

 Here are a few last tips on helping both your toddlers grow into being great campers and helping you grow into camping family: